 A recent training workshop about working with men that have been sexually abused has heightened my awareness of the impact of sexual abuse in men and helped me to understand the difficulties men face from sexual abuse: a lack of trust, fear of intimacy, anger, questions of sexuality and difficulties in sustaining a relationship can be consequences of sexual abuse and I can gently explore these, and other feelings, with survivors of male sexual abuse.

 I started training as a counsellor in 2004 and gained my Diploma in Counselling in 2009, going on to gain a post qualifying Diploma in Counselling Children and Adolescents in November 2011.
 In 2013 I gained my BACP Accreditation.
 Additionally, I have had 8 years of working as a Family Mediator with Relationships Scotland.
 I can combine the strands of individual counselling, young people’s counselling and mediation to work with families, helping them to improve communication and resolve differences.

-I have worked as a Person Centred Counsellor since 2008 with people that have experienced depression, relationship difficulties, anxiety, anger issues, expressed suicidal thoughts, bereavement or loss, difficulties around their sexuality, abuse or other traumatic issues in their lives that have caused them to seek help.
+I have worked as a Person Centred Counsellor for over 10 years with people that have experienced depression, relationship difficulties, anxiety, anger issues, expressed suicidal thoughts, bereavement or loss, difficulties around their sexuality, abuse or other traumatic issues in their lives that have caused them to seek help.
 I don’t consider myself an expert in any particular area, I think that the people I work with are their own experts.
 I believe that I can honestly say that I am open to, accepting of and able to work with whatever people choose to bring to me.

 I work from The Park House Business Centre in South Street, Elgin.
 Access is via two flights of stairs, so if you have mobility difficulties, please let me know and we can try to arrange an alternative meeting place.